 ← Back to Library

-On the morning of March 8, 2026, residents of Tehran woke up to rain that looked wrong.
+On March 8, 2026, residents of Tehran woke up to rain that looked wrong.
 Black droplets streaked apartment windows.
 Cars turned dark overnight.
 A teacher named Leila described the sky as "a black monster" that had "swallowed" the city.

 Iran's Red Crescent Society issued emergency warnings: the rainfall was contaminated with toxic hydrocarbon compounds, sulfur and nitrogen oxides, capable of causing chemical burns and serious lung damage.
 People were told to seal their homes, bag their clothes, and pressure-wash their buildings before the residue dried into airborne toxic dust.